AJ-Wuu/Projects/Machine Learning/README.md

   * can be seen as the "opposite" of the entropy (entropy = information disorder)
   * after a split, information gain should increase
 ## Logistic Regression
+* Definition: Logistic regression is a classification algorithm for categorical / discrete variables.
+* Usage: when the data is binary (True/False, Yes/No, 0/1); need probabilistic results belong to a specific class; need a linear decision boundary; need to understand the impact an independent variable has on the dependent variable while controlling other independent variables
+* Algorithm
+  * Initialize θ (one of the most popular ways is gradient descent)
+  * Calculate y_hat for one customer
+  * Compare y_hat with y (actual output), and record it as error
+  * Calculate the error for all customers
+  * Change θ to reduce the cost
+  * Go back to calculate y_hat
+* Training Steps
+  * Step 1: Initialize the parameters randomly
+  * Step 2: Feed the cost function with training set, and calculate the error
+  * Step 3: Calculate the gradient of cost function (expensive) -- gradient descent is a technique to use derivative of a cost function to change the parameter values, to minimize the cost
+  * Step 4: Update weights with new values
+  * Step 5: Go to Step 2 until cost is small enough
+  * Step 6: Predict the new customer X
+### Logistic VS Linear Regression
+Logistic is analogous to Linear Regression.
+Linear predicts a continuous value of variables (eg. the price of a house), in a numeric target field, cannot properly measure the probability of a case belonging to a class.
+Logistic predicts a variable which is binary (eg. yes/no, true/false), in a categorical or discrete target field.
 ## Support Vector Machine (SVM)
 * Definition: SVM is a supervised algorithm that classifies cases by finding a separator
 * Process